jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="14_3_2_2"></a>
 #### [↖](#14_3)[↑](#14_3_2_1_1)[↓](#14_3_2_3) Volume gateway (iSCSI)
 The *Volume Gateway* presents your applications storage volumes using the `iSCSI` block protocol.
 Data written to these volumes can be asynchronously backed up as point-in-time snapshots of your volumes, and stored in the cloud as Amazon EBS snapshots.
 You can set the schedule for when snapshots occur or create them via the AWS Management Console or service API.
 Snapshots are incremental backups that capture only changed blocks.
-All snapshot storage is also compressed to minimize your storage charges. * *Stored* volumes (all data on-prem, EBS snapshots in cloud, stored on S3) * *Cached* volumes (only recently used data on-prem, EBS volumes in cloud, stored on S3)
+All snapshot storage is also compressed to minimize your storage charges.
 * Block storage using iSCSI protocol backed by S3
-* **Cached volumes**: low latency access to most recent data, full data on S3
+* **Cached volumes**: low latency access as recently used data on-premises, full data on S3
+	* Up to 32 volumdes of up to 32TB each in cached mode (1PB per Gateway)
-* **Stored volumes**: entire dataset is on-premises, scheduled backups to EBS/S3
+* **Stored volumes**: entire dataset is on-premises, scheduled backups to EBS (->S)3
+	* Up to 32 volumes of up to 16 TB in stored mode (512TB per Gateway)
 * Can create EBS snapshots from the volumes and restore as EBS!
-* Up to 32 volumes per gateway
-	* Each volume up to 32TB in cached mode (1PB per Gateway)
-	* Each volume up to 16 TB in stored mode (512TB per Gateway)
 * Uses Challenge-Handshake Authentication Protocol (CHAP) to authenticate iSCSI and initiator connections.
 CHAP provides protection against playback attacks by requiring authentication to access storage volume targets.

 <a name="14_3_2_3"></a>